 Another option allows you to filter your connection through a VPN and then the Onion router, giving you maximum security and privacy.
 They have also released a brand new client that is beautiful and has a whole host of options for servers and security.

 The only downside to NordVPN is that their prices start quite high at an annual price of $6.99.
 Also, NordVPN has experienced some connection issues and speeds throughout their career and when using this service make sure to connect to a server that is close to you.
+If you’re interested to avail this service, here are some great NordVPN deals you can grab and use.

 3. IPVanish VPN: Optimize for Speed (Good for Kodi)